perfmoron/BuggyCarsRating/README.md

 # Buggy Cars Rating automation

-Current project aims at writing automated tests for the Buggy Car Rating application based at https://buggy.justtestit.org/.
+The project aims at creating automated tests for the Buggy Cars Rating application located at https://buggy.justtestit.org/.
-It is developed with Selenium, Cucumber and JUnit keeping in mind Behaviour Driver Development.
+The testing framework is developed with Selenium, Cucumber and JUnit keeping in mind Behaviour Driver Development.
 It would also generate an HTML report and take snapshots in case of failures.

 ### Documents for Test Approach and discovered Defects can be found in the /testDocuments directory